TestProjects-Sigma/music_indexer/README.md

 ### Performance Tips

 - **Large Collections**: Use fast indexing mode for initial setup, then re-index with full metadata when needed
-- **Large Playlists**: The optimized search system handles thousands of entries efficiently
+- **Large Playlists**: The optimized search system handles thousands of entries efficiently with parallel processing
 - **Network Storage**: Local storage performs better than network-attached storage for bulk operations
 - **Regular Backups**: 🆕 Create backups regularly - they're much faster than re-indexing large collections
 - **Incremental Indexing**: 🆕 Subsequent indexing runs are much faster as they only process new/changed files
 - **Missing Track Workflow**: 🆕 Use export missing tracks feature to systematically improve playlist completion rates
 - **Batch Processing**: 🆕 Process multiple playlists, export missing tracks from each, then hunt for all missing music at once
 - **Search Optimization**: 🆕 The system automatically uses optimized search algorithms for collections larger than 5,000 files
+- **Multi-Core Utilization**: 🆕 Both indexing and searching automatically use multiple CPU cores for maximum performance
+- **System Resources**: 🆕 For best performance, ensure adequate RAM (8GB+ recommended for very large collections)

 ### Data Protection